8 min read

 Get_USB_State

 That's it.
-The entire app is a fancy wrapper around these two calls.
+The entire app is basically a fancy wrapper around these two calls.

 Watching the app with Frida